benjaminbolling/RSW/paper.md

 ## Phase 1 - Construction of  Combinations as Boolean Arrays
 In the GUI, there is a "fast generation" checkbox which stops the algorithm from further calculations once the first 100 solutions have been found.
 This way, computation time can be lowered (in comparison to "full generation" which will go through all possible solutions from the boolean array).
 For our example, the time it took to complete decreased from 508.7 s (for a full generation) to 24.55 s (for the full generation) (see Table~\ref{tab:fullBenchmarking}), which is a decrease in time by 95\%.

-We use the parameters defined in Table~\ref{tab:table1}, with the exception of $N$ and Shift types' labels.
+The parameters used are defined in Table~\ref{tab:table1}, with the exception of $N$ and Shift types' labels.
 Note that for Table~\ref{tab:fullBenchmarking} and Table~\ref{tab:fullCombos}, the number (\#) of weeks given is the minimum amount of weeks required for a full shift cycle in order to find solutions for the N-shift problems (with $N = 1,2,3$ for single-, two- and three-shifts, respectively).
 The free days clustering option is not selected for the benchmarking.

 \begin{table}[h]
 \centering